Kynoch

-Kynoch was a manufacturer of ammunition, later incorporated into ICI but remaining as a brand name for sporting cartridges.
+Kynoch was a manufacturer of ammunition that was later incorporated into ICI, but remained as a brand name for sporting cartridges.

 History

 The firm of Pursall and Phillips operated a 'percussion cap manufactory' at Whittall Street, in Birmingham, in the mid 19th century.
 In 1856, Scottish entrepreneur George Kynoch joined the company.
 An explosion in 1859 destroyed the works, killing 19 of the 70 employees.
 As a result, the firm moved to Witton in 1862, on a site adjacent to the London and North Western Railway's Grand Junction line.
 In 1863, Kynoch took over the business, which was subsequently renamed G. Kynoch and Co.
 A further series of explosions in the 1860s and in 1870 led to dozens of deaths and hundreds of injuries.

 In 1895 Kynoch built an explosives factory east of Shell Haven Creek, Essex (now known as Coryton).
 This opened in 1897, with an estate for employees called Kynochtown.
 Products included cordite, guncotton, gunpowder, and cartridges.
 After World War I many of the UK ammunition and explosives manufacturers were brought together under Nobel Explosives to become Nobel Industries, which was a founding element of Imperial Chemical Industries Ltd (ICI) in 1926.
 Once Nobel Industries, including Kynoch Ltd, had merged to form ICI, the original Kynoch factory in Witton became the head office and principal manufacturing base of the "ICI Metals Division".
 Kynoch, along with names such as Eley, became brands of subsidiaries.